Josh Hawley: Personal life

-In 2010, Hawley married Erin Morrow, an associate professor of law at the University of Missouri.
-The couple have three children.
+In 2010, Hawley married Erin Morrow, a fellow Yale Law School graduate and an associate professor of law at the Regent University School of Law.
+They have three children.
 Following complaints that, after becoming attorney general, he was not abiding by a statutory requirement that the attorney general must reside within the city limits of the state capital (Jefferson City), Hawley began renting an apartment there, while his family continued to live in Columbia, Missouri.
 The Hawleys own a house in Vienna, Virginia, which they bought in 2019 after Hawley was elected to the U.S. Senate, after selling their Columbia home.
-Hawley's voter registration has his sister's address in Ozark, Missouri so that he can be eligible to run again for Missouri's U.S. Senate seat.
+Hawley's voter registration has his sister's address in Ozark, Missouri, so that he can be eligible to run again for Missouri's U.S. Senate seat.

 Hawley was raised Methodist, but he and his family now attend an Evangelical Presbyterian Church.